cklim83/test_md/03_rb130_rb139/closure.md

 After: HELLO
 => nil
 ```
-Similar to methods, the last evaluated statement from a block will return a value, which can be used within the method.
+Similar to methods, the last evaluated statement in a block will form its return value.
+It is up to the method to determine how this value will be used.
 In above example, the return value is assigned to `after` for subsequent output.

 [Back to Top](#section-links)

-### When To Use Blocks In Own Methods
+### When to Design Methods to Use Blocks
-1. To defer implementation code to method invocation time.
-For any method, we have a **method implementator** and a **method caller**.
+1. **To defer implementation code to method invocation time**.
+For any method, we have a method implementator and a method caller.
 There are times when the method implementator will just setup the processes (e.g. iterate through elements of a collection) but provide flexibility for the method caller to supply their processing logic at invocation time. `#each`, `#map`, `#select` are good examples of such methods.
-In general, in situations where we are **calling a method multiple times, each time with a minor tweak**, we could explore implementing a generic method that yields to a block.
+In general, if we have situations where we are **calling a method multiple times, each time with a minor tweak**, a generic method that yields to a block could be the solution.

 2. Methods that need to perform some **"before" and "after" actions** - sandwich code.
 Examples include timing methods, opening and closing of files, connecting and disconnect to sql servers.
 ```ruby